 - Outside conditions: what type of weather will I encounter (wet, windy, ….)?
 What is the duration of the Trek?

 - Capacity: how many people will fit in the tent?

 - Weight: am I able to carry a heavy tent or should I opt for a lighter model (therefore generally more expensive)

 “Take your time before buying your tent!
 You will live in it a minimum of 10 hours per day!”

 Outside conditions: level of protection and type of tent

 You are not going to choose the same model if you are going to temperate forests (a tarp will sometimes be enough), or on a weekend in August with your children (a 2 season tent will be sufficient), or if you go 3 weeks of itinerant hike in the Pyrenees in May (a 3 season tent seems necessary).

 You are heading for a country where the weather is rainy (countries of the North or located on the equator)?
-Choose a tent with a double-roof with high waterproof rate and who has a floor mat which goes high enough to protect against “underground” waters.
+Choose a tent with a double-roof with a high waterproof rate and who has a floor mat that goes high enough to protect against “underground” waters.

 If you go to a country where insects are present, make sure your tent is equipped with mosquito screens on the frontal opening.

 This is the case for most of the tents on the market.
-It allows to efficiently aerate the canopy without finishing with a spider in the sleeping bag or mosquitoes that will prevent you from sleeping all night.
+It allows you to efficiently aerate the canopy without finishing with a spider in the sleeping bag or mosquitoes that will prevent you from sleeping all night.

 The capacity of the tent

 That is the fundamental question of course.
 It will be necessary to choose a model that can accommodate you and your henchmen (unless you have made an idiot bet, making you sleep under the stars).

 But more importantly, ask yourself the question of whether you need additional space for your backpacks, the food, storage of other equipment (shoes in particular).

 In this case, it may be wise to add a person to the capacity of your tent (or to have a large vestibule).

 The weight of the tent